jentlAntheunis/TeamProject-CronicPain/api/README.md

     }
     ```
 - /specialists/{<span style="color: cornflowerblue">specialistId</span>}/patients
-  - Adds a new patient to the specialist
+  - Adds a new patient to the specialist.
+If the patient is already present in the database (checked by email, then lastname, then firstname), it adds a new relation between the specialist and patient, but no new patient.
   - Body:
     ```json
     {